amritav/career-flow/readme.md

 * Docker

 ## With Docker
-#### Bring up the whole environment with Docker:
+#### Running the entire application (Bring up the whole environment with Docker)
-To run a testing environment, run:
+To start the application environment, run:
 ```
 docker compose --profile all up
 ```